shayanekat/BigMapNav/README.md

 First Version is done

 - 23/09/2020 : Starting updating the program from tkinter to pygame.
 Fully Converted to pygame. no more codeing today, I am busy.

+- 24/09/2020 : modifying the player from block to small circle and changing it's movment.
+Getting Stuck here.
+I'll continue this project later.